Bat Removal & Exclusion

 How Do Bats Get Inside Buildings?

-Common Bat-Proofing Materials include: Bat Cones, Eviction Devices, All-Weather Sealants, Sheet Metal, steel mesh fabric, customized screening, chimney and vent covers and other specialty products used to keep bats out of buildings.
+Our bat exclusion experts keep bats out of buildings with Bat Cones, Eviction Devices, All-Weather Sealants, Sheet Metal, steel mesh fabric, customized screening, chimney and vent covers and other specialty products.

 Is Bat Guano Dangerous?

-Bat Guano can harbor dangerous organisms.
-In addition to guano, we often find Bat Bugs in areas occupied by bats.
+Bat Guano harbors dangerous organisms.
+A certified bat professional will clean-up the guano safely.
+In addition to the guano, Bat Bugs may infest areas occupied by bats.

 Ultra Safe Pest utilizes Industry-Specific HEPA vacuums to remove guano (bat-droppings) from contaminated areas.
-Professional sanitizers are applied by licensed applicators to treat dangerous organisms and related parisites.
+Professional sanitizers are applied by licensed applicators to treat dangerous organisms and related parasites.

 Call our Bat-Removal & Exclusion Specialists if you suspect bats have entered or to prevent bats from entering a structure.